dreusebio/lipid-consensus-wlcna-pipeline/README.md

     tables/
     plots/

-For the GROWELL lipidomics paper, please check this folder for the script that was used here: scripts_for_growell_lipidomics_analysis
+For the GROWELL lipidomics paper, please check this folder for the script that was used here **scripts_for_growell_lipidomics_analysis**